NeoOrigin/up/README.md

 up 0
 ```

-The up command is graceful should the indexes exceed the numbe of directories in the path.
+The up command is graceful should the indexes exceed the number of directories in the path.
 However to perform strict error checking use
 ```sh
 up --strict -32           # -relative index of -32 should be out of bounds up --strict 48            # Fixed index of 48 should be again, out of bounds